Jazondra/Greeting/README.md

-# Greeting
+# Greetings
-# This is my first code that I decided to start on.
-This is just my practice on figuring out functions and variables.
+# Changing my career path into the coding world.
+So this is my practice with Python.